ryandvill/airdrop-utils/README.md

 ### Introduction
-rewarder.py is a python utility for distributing tokens to ethereum addresses based on a specified rewards criteria based on a provided sql.
+rewarder.py is a python utility for distributing tokens to ethereum addresses based on a specified rewards criteria sql.
 It ensures the same airdrop is not repeated for the same address twice and logs txid's.

 ### Usage
 ./rewarder.py tokensymbol amount run